AHendley84/Pizza-Stop-MIlestone-Project-3/README.md

 # Pizza-Stop-MIlestone-Project-3
 ## Back End Development Project

 For my third milestone project I have designed and developed a website using HTML, CSS and Materialize and a back end application using Python, Flask and MongoDB.
 The purpose of the site is to bring Pizza lovers together to share dough recipes, topping combinations and side dishes.
-Users are able to create a user profile to upload, amend and delete their own recipes whilst being able to add other users uploads, but preventing them from deleting or amending them unless they have super-user privileges.
+Users are able to create a user profile to upload, amend and delete their own recipes whilst being able to add other users uploads to their recipe collection, but preventing them from deleting or amending them unless they have super-user privileges.

 ![Visual Representation]()